Monthly Archives: February 2008

 Who doesn’t want the benefits and enjoyment of excellent health?
 It can’t happen without a healthy planet.
 Day by day, begin building the kitchen habits that protect the air and water that goes in our bodies and the land that produces our food.
 Here are ten tips for a more earth-friendly kitchen.

-Frozen food loses fewer vitamins and minerals in processing than any other of the preserved foods.
-The faster it is frozen, the more nutrients it retains.
-Freezing food is also the quickest, easiest, and safest procedure of all the techniques for preserving.
+Here are some handy guideline and tips on how to freeze vegetables and fruits properly.
+Flash-frozen food loses fewer vitamins and minerals in processing than any other of the preserved foods.
+The faster it’s frozen, the more nutrients it retains.
+Freezing produce is also the quickest, easiest, and safest procedure of all the techniques for preserving. […]

-The holiday season can be stressful for anyone with strict dietary preferences (vegans, vegetarians), food intolerances and allergies (gluten, lactose) and the generally health-conscious.
-No one, in fact, relishes the idea of gaining the fabled seven pounds that the average American puts on between Thanksgiving and New Year’s Day.
-I’m not convinced of this statistic’s […]
+The phrase “healthy holidays” might seem like a contradiction in terms for anyone with dietary restrictions (vegans, vegetarians), food intolerances and allergies (gluten, lactose) and the generally health-conscious.
+No one relishes the idea of gaining the fabled seven pounds that the average American puts on between Thanksgiving and New Year’s Day.
+While this statistic might […]